What is a guarantor for rent?

 What the Guarantee Covers

-A rental guarantor agreement legally binds the guarantor to cover the following financial commitments if the tenant is unable to do so:
+A rental guarantor agreement legally binds the guarantor to cover the following financial commitments if the contract-holder is unable to do so:

-The guarantor agreement clearly states which tenants it applies to and its length.
-The duration of the guarantor agreement typically matches the fixed tenancy term.
-However, some agreements may extend beyond the initial tenancy period.
+The guarantor agreement clearly states which contract-holders it applies to and its length.
+The duration of the guarantor agreement typically matches the fixed contract term.
+However, some agreements may extend beyond the initial occupation period.

 Guarantor Rights and Responsibilities